 This seeming disconnect of one Value in order to express another is because Values are situationally driven.
 Remember that they’re evaluative tools, not behavioral directives.
 Values aren’t being removed, they’re just being selected within a context to help us determine how we’re going to relate to a particular situation or object.

 An appreciation for our shared humanity, meaning a recognition of the universal characteristics allowing us to connect to one another, is the grounding principle of Relational-ACT.
 No problem is so bizarre that it divorces a person from this shared existence.
-By identifying what matters to us through our Values, we can begin to understand why we get triggered by some things and not others and start the process of healing.
+By identifying the importance of our Values, we can begin to understand why we get triggered by some things and not others and start the process of healing.

 Part 2: The Power of Personal Narrative